$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators: Acknowledgements

 \section{Acknowledgements}

 The author would like to acknowledge Suresh Eswarathasan for his suggestions on the exposition of this paper and Simon Marshall for explaining the connection to sub-convex bounds from number theory.
+The author would also like to acknowledge the reviewer for all their comments, particularly the suggestion to weaken the curvature condition from the original version of the paper.